Bournemouth and Boscombe Light Opera Company Rules 2019

 Members wishing to resign shall give notice to the Secretary.

 The Committee shall have power by ordinary resolution to suspend any member whose subscription remains unpaid after 31 October in each year, except those paying by instalments (see Rule 10) from exercising all or any of the privileges of membership until his or her subscription is paid or at their discretion terminate the membership of such person and erase his or her name from the register of members.

-The Annual General Meeting of the Society shall be held in the month of September when the reports of the Committee and the accounts for the past year, duly audited, shall be presented, the Committee and Auditors for the ensuing year elected and all general business transacted.
+The Annual General Meeting of the Society shall be held in the month of September when the reports of the Committee and the accounts for the past year, shall be presented and all general business transacted.

 An Extraordinary General Meeting of the Society may be called at any time and shall be called within 21 days after the receipt by the Secretary of a requisition in writing to that effect signed by at least 12 active members.
 Every requisition shall specify the business for which the meeting to be convened and no other business shall be transacted at such meeting.

 No business other than the formal adjournment of the meeting shall be transacted at any General Meeting unless a quorum is present and such quorum shall consist of not less than 15 persons present and entitled to vote.

 Unless otherwise provided by the Rules, all resolutions brought forward at a General Meeting shall be decided by a bare majority of the votes properly recorded at such meeting, and in the case of an equality of votes the Chairman shall have a second or casting vote.